-- (a) Contracting officers must recover classified information, unless it has been destroyed as provided in Section 7 of Chapter 5 of the National Industrial Security Program Operating Manual (NISPOM).
-Information on NISPOM can be found at http://www.fas.org/sgp/library/nispom.htm. - (b) Contracting officers must ensure that classified information provided by the government is returned immediately after any of the following events: - (1) Bid opening or closing date for receipt of proposals by non-responding offerors. - (2) Contract award by unsuccessful offerors. - (3) Termination or completion of the contract. - (4) Notification that authorization to release classified information has been withdrawn. - (5) Notification that a facility: - (i) Does not have adequate means to safeguard classified information; or - (ii) Has had its security clearance revoked or inactivated. - (6) Whenever otherwise instructed by the authority responsible for the security classification. - (c) The Government agency that provided classified information to a GSA contractor is responsible for the return of the information.
+(a) You must recover classified information unless it has been destroyed as provided in paragraph 19 of the ISM.
+The Government agency that provided classified information to a GSA contractor is responsible for the return of the information.

+(b) You must ensure that classified information furnished to prospective offerors, offerors, or contractors is returned immediately after any of the following:

+After bid opening or closing date for receipt of proposals by non-responding offerors.

+(2) After contract award by unsuccessful offerors.

+(3) Upon termination or completion of the contract.

+(4) Upon notification that authorization to release classified information has been withdrawn.

+(5) After notification that a facility:

+(i) Does not have adequate means to safeguard classified information.

+(ii) Has had its security clearance revoked or inactivated.

+(6) Whenever otherwise instructed by the authority responsible for the security classification.